krismah/find-your-community/README.md

 ## Phase 4: Task 3
 If I had more time, I would improve my project by refactoring the following:
-- Refactoring the GUI class to consist of a central GUI class that instantiates a number of different smaller GUI classes related to specific functionality of the GUI.
-This results in decreased coupling and increased cohesion.
+- Refactoring the GUI class to consist of a central GUI class that instantiates a number of different smaller GUI classes related to specific functions of the GUI.
+This refactoring would result in decreased coupling and increased cohesion.

 ***Sources***